 Mayo Clinic experts are known for having the highest quality expertise and resources to meet the needs of children and adults with rhabdomyosarcoma.
-Each year, our experienced multispecialty sarcoma teams care for hundreds of people who have various types of sarcoma.
+Each year, our experienced multispecialty sarcoma teams care for more than 2,400 people with soft tissue sarcoma, including many with rhabdomyosarcoma.

 Your Mayo Clinic care team

-Mayo Clinic's pediatric specialists come together as a team to create a customized treatment plan for your child.
-Pediatric oncologists work with multiple medical and surgical specialists, including but not limited to orthopedic surgeons, pediatric surgeons, pediatric radiation oncologists, radiologists and pediatric rehabilitation specialists.
+Mayo Clinic's pediatric specialists work as a team to create a customized treatment plan for your child.
+Pediatric oncologists work with multiple medical and surgical specialists, including orthopedic surgeons, pediatric surgeons, pediatric radiation oncologists, radiologists and pediatric rehabilitation specialists.
 The care team also includes pediatric nurses, child life specialists, social workers and others as needed.

 If you're an adult with rhabdomyosarcoma, Mayo Clinic's experienced team of experts who treat adults will customize care to your specific needs.